dotnet/csharplang/proposals/low-level-struct-improvements.md

 As these features have gained traction in the .NET ecosystem developers, both internal and external, have been providing us with information on remaining friction points in the ecosystem.
 Places where they still need to drop to `unsafe` code to get their work, or require the runtime to special case types like `Span<T>`.

-Today `Span<T>` is accomplished by using the `internal` type `ByReferenec<T>` which the runtime effectively treats as a `ref` field.
+Today `Span<T>` is accomplished by using the `internal` type `ByReference<T>` which the runtime effectively treats as a `ref` field.
 This provides the benefit of `ref` fields but with the downside that the language provides no safety verification for it, as it does for other uses of `ref`.
 Further only dotnet/runtime can use this type as it's `internal`, so 3rd parties can not design their own primitives based on `ref` fields.
 Part of the [motivation for this work](https://github.com/dotnet/runtime/issues/32060) is to remove `ByReference<T>` and use proper `ref` fields in all code bases.

 This proposal plans to address these issues by building on top of our existing low level features.
 Specifically it aims to: